geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/shared-storage-ceph.md

 ceph-authtool /etc/ceph/keyring.dockerswarm -p -n client.dockerswarm
 ```

+!!! note
+    These commands need to be executed from within the running `ceph-mon` container.
+To do this, we will use the `docker exec` command to open a shell *inside* the running container in order to run the commands above:
+    ```docker exec -it ceph-mon /bin/sh```

 ### Mount MDS volume

 On each node, create a mountpoint for the data, by running ```mkdir /var/data```, add an entry to fstab to ensure the volume is auto-mounted on boot, and ensure the volume is actually _mounted_ if there's a network / boot delay getting access to the gluster volume: